 Market Analysis: Information about your target market and your competition in the market after conducting your analysis.

-Operational Plan: Information on the day-to-day running of the business, which includes the place of business, use of technology, and those issues to do with the supply chain.
+Operational Plan: Information on the day-to-day running of the business, which includes the place of business, use of technology, and issues related to do with the supply chain.

 Legal Structure and Compliance